Growing and Storing Chinese Cabbage

 Growing Chinese Cabbage: Water and fertilizer requirements.

 Chinese Cabbages are among the easiest vegetables to grow.
 Unlike European Cabbages, the Chinese varieties don't require very rich soil or the use of fertilizers.
 Any moderately fertile soil will grow beautiful heads.

 Chinese Cabbage likes 'sweet' soil, that is; soil with a p.h. of 7 or above.
 The higher the p.h. the less likely it is to have trouble with Club-Root.
 Adding wood ash to the soil where you will be growing Chinese Cabbage is a good idea.
-Even better is to incorporate a lot of ground Oyster shell to your soil beds.
+Even better is to incorporate a lot of ground Oyster shell to your soil beds, as I've mentioned.
 After a few years your soil there will be basically invulnerable to Club-Root.

 What it does require is water.
 The root systems of these plants are shallow, so a daily watering is necessary.
 Better a light watering daily than a deluge once a week..

 When they are small, I give them 5 seconds of water from a sprinkler can.
 As they grow, I increase the time they are watered.
 The basic idea is to water the plant until you see water puddling on the surface of the ground at the base of the plant.
 That means the ground has been saturated in that spot: Move on to the next plant.

 As they grow the time I water each plant thus increases.
 By the time the heads are filling out, I'm up to a miunte of watering per plant.
 At this time I get lazy and switch to a sprinkler.